User-Managed Access: Implementation and adoption status

-In a typical OAuth flow, a human resource owner (RO) operating a client application is redirected to an authorization server (AS) to log in and consent to the issuance of an access token so that the client application can gain access to the resource server (RS) on the RO’s behalf in future, likely in a scoped (limited) fashion.
-The RS and AS are in all likelihood operating within the same security domain, and any communication between them is not standardized by the main OAuth specification.

-UMA adds three main concepts and corresponding structures and flows.
-First, it defines a standardized API at the AS, called the protection API, that the RS speaks to; this enables multiple RS’s to communicate with one AS and vice versa, and because the API is itself secured with OAuth, allows for formal trust establishment between each pair.
-This also allows an AS to present an RO with a centralized user interface.
-Second, UMA defines a formal notion of a requesting party (RqP) that is autonomous from an RO, enabling party-to-party sharing and delegation of access authorization.
-An RO need not consent to token issuance at run time but can set policy at an AS, allowing an RqP to attempt access asynchronously.
-Third, UMA enables access attempts to result in successful issuance of tokens associated with authorization data based on a process of trust elevation in the RqP, for example, gathering identity claims or other claims from them.
+Current processing and acceptance status

+The UMA protocol has multiple implementations.
+Forgerock offers a first open source implementation under OpenUMA.
+A first implementation of the authorization server is to be tested with OpenAM in the nightly build.

+Gluu has implemented UMA to secure and manage access to APIs.
+Cloud Identity Limited has a full UMA implementation for securing and managing access to personal information and web APIs.
+Several others have expressed interest in implementation and interoperability testing to the working group.

 Applicable use cases

 UMA's architecture can serve a variety of consumer-facing and enterprise-facing use cases.
 The UMA group collects case studies on its wiki.

 One example set of use cases is in healthcare IT and consumer health.
 In the OpenID Foundation organization, a working group called Health Relationship Trust (HEART) is working to "harmonize and develop a set of privacy and security specifications that enable an individual to control the authorization of access to RESTful health-related data sharing APIs", building upon, among other standards, UMA.

 Another example set of use cases, which originally influenced UMA's development, is in the area of "personal data stores" in the fashion of vendor relationship management.
 In this conception, an individual can choose an operator of an authorization service that accepts connections from a variety of consumer-facing digital resource hosts in order to offer a dashboard with resource sharing management capabilities.